 6.5.4.1.4.2 Test procedure

-There are two cells: FR1 PCell (Cell 1) and FR1 SCell (Cell 2).
+There is one cell with two UL carriers: FR1 PCell and FR1 SUL.
 Both NR uplink and supplementary uplink are broadcast by ServingCellConfigCommonSIB.
 The test consists of three time periods, with duration of T1, T2 and T3 respectively.
-During time duration T1, NR uplink of Cell 1 is configured to UE.
-At the start of T2, a supplementary uplink cell (Cell 2) is configured to UE through RRCReconfiguration, then UE shall start transmission on the supplementary uplink.
+During time duration T1, only NR uplink of PCell is configured to UE.
+At the start of T2, a supplementary uplink is configured to UE through RRCReconfiguration, then UE shall start transmission on the supplementary uplink.
 At the start of T3, the supplementary uplink is released through RRCReconfiguration.

 At the start of the test the UE is in RRC_CONNECTED state with Cell 1 (NR uplink cell).
 The SS shall provide continuous UL grants to the UE, so it can transmit in the corresponding uplink carrier as soon as it is ready for transmission.